Lumavate-Team/documentation/docs/6-CLI.rst

            Client id: <<user clientId>>
            Client secret: <<user clientSecret>>

   #.
 The CLI should return the following with the env name you specified listed with the other enviroments showing that the new enviroment has been created.
+Continue on to :ref:`Setting up Profiles <Provisioning Profiles>`.

      .. code-block:: bash